Table of Contents

 In the era of machine learning, many companies have shifted their digital advertising and media buying habits.
 Many companies are now replacing people with machines when it comes to decision-making on buying Ads.

 The fact is, most of the newly developed advertising systems are faster, better at making decisions, and implementing more accurate than humans.

 Digital marketing has embraced these machines in several ways to improve efficiency, save cost, increase growth faster and compete better.

 Today we have programmatic advertising which is been widely used in the industry by many companies to grow their outreach attracting new customers all over the world.

-It has become so important to the point that almost every marketer is getting to use one or two systems that deliver programmatically media buying solutions.
+It has become so crucial to the point that almost every marketer is getting to use one or two systems that deliver programmatically media buying solutions.

-We notice the importance of these systems and decided to write about it to improve your understanding of these tools and shape your media buying habits for good.
+We notice the importance of these systems and decided to write about them to improve your understanding of these tools and shape your media buying habits for good.

 So first let’s start with the definition.

 This is simply an automated way of buying and selling digital display advertising using big data and machine learning systems to make Ad placing decisions, cost of Ads, distribution channels etc.

 There has been a massive shift in the way companies across Europe and Americal has been buying digital advertising ads since 2016.